code42/py42/docs/userguides/gettingstarted.md

 .. important:: py42 currently only supports token-based authentication.
 ```

-To initialize the `py42.sdk.SDKClient`, you must provide your credentials (basic auth).
+To initialize the `py42.sdk.SDKClient`, you must provide your credentials (basic authentication).
 If you are writing a script,
 we recommend using a secure password storage library, such as `keyring`, for retrieving passwords.
 However, subsequent
 requests use JWT authentication.

-py42 currently does **not** support SSO login providers or any other Identity providers such as Active Directory or
+py42 currently does **not** support SSO login providers or any other identity providers such as Active Directory or
 Okta.

-## Troubleshooting and Support
+## Troubleshooting and support

 ### Debug mode

-Debug mode may be useful if you are trying to determine if you are experiencing permission issues.
+Debug mode may be useful if you are trying to determine if you are experiencing permissions issues.
 When debug mode is
 on, py42 logs HTTP request data to the console.
-Use the following as a guide for how to turn debug mode
+Use the following as a guide for how to turn on debug mode in py42:
-on in py42:

 ```python
 import py42.sdk